 In all honesty, I don’t think I would have been able to make it through 2020 without the metal crutch of daikon.
 It’s been instrumental in helping me shift my priorities from inbound tourism to the much grander mission of assisting Japan itself.
 While I love traveling and producing content for overseas visitors, I am now working my behind off for the betterment of Japan as a whole (at least until international travel again becomes a thing).

 Currently, my top priority is in helping rural regions better make the jump to digital.
 The coronavirus has made this now a necessity to survive but many of these homely craftsmen lack the skills needed to thrive online.
-As part of my role as the director of digital marketing at AdVertize, I want to aid more of these local businesses in setting up their e-commerce marketing.
+As part of my role as a freelance digital marketer, I want to aid more of these local businesses in setting up their e-commerce marketing.
 This way, I can better serve the #DaikonCult while also thriving professionally.

 Speaking of cults, if you’d like to join Cheesie and I in our infatuation with Japan, be sure to follow us on Instagram (and elsewhere too if you REALLY want to please Daikon-no-Mikoto).
 We’re both doing all we can to keep the Japan content coming.
 While we can’t welcome you to this amazing place right now, it’s my hope that our regular posts help to keep the embers of wanderlust alive through these dark days.